SophiaChen-codes/DEGage/README.md

 - `perm.preprocess`: A boolean indicating whether a permuation test is used to prefilter genes
 - `gene.filter.threshold`: A value between 0-1 indicating the maximum proportion of zero counts a gene can have before being filtered out.
 A value of 1 means only genes with all zero counts are filtered out, where as a value of 0.5 would filter out genes where half the counts are zeros
 - `nperms`: The number of permutations performed during the permutation test
+#### Output:
+- A dataframe containing regression parameters, p values, and FDR adjusted p values for each gene
 #### DEGage_Simulation
 ```
 DEgage_Simulation(ngenes, ndegs, cellgroups, lfc = 1, prop.zeros = .3, seed = NULL)